Study-SwasK/Study-SwasK/README.md

 - 👋 Hi, I’m @Study-SwasK
-- 👀 I’m interested in Coding & Technology
+- 👀 I’m interested in Coding , Technology & Networking
 - 🌱 I’m currently Exploring Java and Linux
-- 😄 Pronouns: Well its a Top Secret
 - ⚡ Fun fact: My name is taken from my Gaming name
+- 🖥 I am a PC Builder
+-

 <!---
 Study-SwasK/Study-SwasK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.